jaspector

 Inspectors are generally in the field between 9:30 a.m. and 3:00 p.m.
 Voicemails may be left and returned when available.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Isle of Wight County Central Permitting; Isle of Wight County Department of Community Development, Building Inspections before applying.
+Source: Isle of Wight County Central Permitting; Isle of Wight County Department of Community Development, Building Inspections ↗

 A permit is required before constructing, enlarging, altering, repairing, or demolishing a building or structure; changing use when the new use triggers greater code requirements; installing or altering regulated equipment; disturbing asbestos-containing materials during covered work; installing or replacing decks; finishing attics, basements, or bonus rooms; installing pools more than 24 inches deep; replacing or installing water or sewer lines; installing new electrical equipment or wiring; installing gas-fired appliances; or placing fuel tanks.
 County zoning permits are separately required for many site and land-use changes.

-Typical processing time is Approximately 10 days for application review, depending on workload and completeness of the submittal..
+Building permit processing times in unincorporated Isle of Wight County, VA typically run Approximately 10 days for application review, depending on workload and completeness of the submittal..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Isle of Wight County, VA.
 The following work is generally exempt: Replacing plumbing fixtures when no alterations to supply or drainage piping are needed; Replacing electrical fixtures when no new wiring or circuits are needed; Painting; Replacing cabinets and countertops; Pouring concrete patios or driveways at grade level (note: a zoning permit is still required); Replacing roofing materials on a single-family dwelling.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Contact Isle of Wight County Central Permitting to confirm whether your project requires a permit before starting work.
+When in doubt, confirm with the local building department before starting work.